lucas2804/hardcore-rule/elasticsearch/CURD-configuring.md

 - 4 shards just only distributed maximum by 4 nodes

-- **Increase the number of shards just only increase the number of concurrent searches** your cluster can server
+- **Increase the number of shards just only increase the number of concurrent searches** your cluster can serve

 - **round-robin** aggregates results from set of shards and response once.